pamflow-org/pamflow/docs/source/tutorial/input_data.md

 | Ramphastos tucanus       |

 These are the three only inputs required to run **pamflow**.
-Now that you understand what they are and their structure let's move on with [next section](./data_preparation.md) to learn how to input them into **pamflow**.
+Now that you understand what they are and their structure let's move on with [next section](./data_preparation.md) to learn how to get **pamflow** to read them.